plxtra/authority-api/src/content/docs/rest/usage.md

 ## Connecting

-Connect to the OMS hub via HTTP at `http://oms.hub/` using HTTP/1.1, HTTP/2.0, or HTTP/3.0.
+Connect to the Authority service via HTTP at `http://authority/` using HTTP/1.1, HTTP/2.0, or HTTP/3.0.

 ## Authenticating

-The REST API requires an access token issued by a [registered OAuth Server](../identitysource/), with the appropriate Audience for the OMS service.
+The REST API requires an access token issued by the expected OAuth Server, with the appropriate Audience for the Authority service.

 ## Serialisation and Deserialisation